triton-inference-server/server/docs/model_configuration.rst

 metrics, see :ref:`section-metrics`.
 Inference server verbose logging can be used to examine the size of individual batches.

+.. _section-ensemble-scheduler:

+Ensemble Scheduler
+^^^^^^^^^^^^^^^^^^

+The ensemble scheduler must be used for :ref:`ensemble models
+<section-ensemble-models>` and cannot be used for any other type of model.

+The ensemble scheduler is enabled and configured independently for each model using the :cpp:var:`ModelEnsembleScheduling
+<nvidia::inferenceserver::ModelEnsembleScheduling>` settings in the
+model configuration.
+The settings describe the models that are included in the ensemble and the flow of tensor values between the models.
+See :ref:`section-ensemble-models` for more information and examples.

 .. _section-optimization-policy:

 Optimization Policy